emberjs/rfcs/text/0000-add-custom-transform.md

 As seen above, `options` contains the optional AMD module ID that the consumer of `amd` transform can provide.
 If registered transforms want to depend on any other user provided values, those can easily be available during the transforms.

-When the addons are initialized, we will check if `addCustomTransform` is defined and store these callbacks and transform names in an array.
+When the addons are initialized, we will check if `importTransforms` is defined and store these callbacks and transform names in an array.

 Now, if addon authors would like to use these transforms when importing libraries, they would simply do the following: